 Initial treatments last between 75 and 90 minutes – see Your Visit for detailed information on your first appointment.
-Follow-up treatments are between 1 and 1 1/2 hours.
-These include acupuncture and an herbal consultation (cost of herbs is additional).
+Follow-up treatments are between 60 and 75 minutes.
+These include private acupuncture plus an herbal consultation as applicable (cost of herbs is additional).
 Your treatment may include additional therapeutic techniques, such as massage, moxa, gua sha and cupping.
-Essential oils, nutritional counseling and lifestyle advice are offered when applicable.
-Our acupuncture treatments encourage relaxation and restoration.
+Essential oils, nutritional counseling and lifestyle advice may also be offered.
+Our personalized, effective acupuncture treatments encourage relaxation and restoration.

 LUXURY COMBO: ACUPUNCTURE & MASSAGE TREATMENTS

 These longer, combined treatments are designed to be the ultimate pampering experience while also enhancing your health and sense of wellbeing.
 Immerse yourself in relaxation and reflection with acupuncture and massage.
 At your request, we may additionally prescribe herbs, nutritional counseling and lifestyle advice as part of your treatment.

 Rejuvenate your appearance naturally!
 Diminish puffiness, wrinkles, discoloration, acne and inflammation, tone and lift, regenerate skin cells and give your collagen a boost with acupuncture, facial cupping and gua sha.
 Learn more about facial rejuvenation acupuncture treatments.

 FACIAL CUPPING AND GUA SHA

 These ancient techniques increase circulation to your face, resulting in increased collagen, fewer wrinkles, and a healthy glow.
 They also encourage lymphatic drainage, reducing puffiness and bags around your eyes, tone and lift your skin, regenerate skin cells and calm inflammation.
 Learn more about facial cupping and gua sha.